NorthOfNull/BotnetDetectionEngine/README.md

 # BotnetDetectionEngine
-A Bio-Optimised Machine Learning, Flow-based Botnet Detection Engine; as a Proof-of-Concept application of a Bio-Optimised Model
+A Flow-based Botnet Detection Engine; as a Proof-of-Concept application of a Bio-Optimised Machine Learning Models.

 ## Getting Started